 To connect YouTrack to Space, you need to register and configure an application in Space.

 To register and configure an application for YouTrack in Space:

-Click the New application button.
+In the upper-right corner, click the New application button.

 Give your application a unique name and click the Create button.

-In the application settings, open the Authorization tab.
+Open the Authorization tab.

 In the In-context Authorization section of the page, click the Configure requirements button.

 In the Required Permissions dialog, enable the following permissions: